-1. Use a free online service
+1. Use an online service

-2. Check your bank's website or app
+2. Check with your bank

 If you bank with Scotiabank, RBC or CIBC, you're in luck.